robinweser/fela/README.md

   }
 }))

 // Binding a new Renderer to a DOM node which
-// automatically updates its CSS content on render const renderer = new FelaDOM.Renderer(/* mountNode */)
+// automatically updates its CSS content on render const renderer = new FelaDOM.Renderer(mountNode)

 // Rendering returns a className reference which
 // can be attached to any element